 If you are experiencing body odor, it is important for you to follow the right cleanliness habits with personal grooming and self-care routines for effective perspiration control.

-Take a healthy diet and be well hydrated.
-In addition to that, here are some body odor prevention tips you may follow:
+Take a healthy diet and be well-hydrated.
+In addition to that, here are some body odor prevention tips you may follow (8) (10):

 - Shower with antibacterial soap: Maintaining personal hygiene for teenagers is extremely important to tackle issues like body odor.
 Regular body wash, as part of adolescent hygiene, with antibacterial soap and washing parts like armpits, groin, and feet could remove sweat and cease body odor-causing bacterial growth.

-- Wear clean clothes: Wearing clean cotton clothes (including inners, t-shirts, socks) could help in reducing and eliminating body odor as they are breathable and absorb sweat.
-Materials, such as rayon, silk, and polyester, are not breathable and may cause more perspiration.
+- Wear clean clothes: Wearing clean cotton clothes (including inners, t-shirts, and socks) and removing perspiration-soaked garments as soon as possible could help reduce and eliminate body odor as they are breathable and absorb sweat.
+Materials such as rayon, silk, and polyester are not breathable and may cause more perspiration.
+You may also opt for moisture-wicking socks made of cotton for your teens.
+Dr. Kathryn Schaus says, “It’s essential that kids wear fresh underwear, socks, and other clothing daily because sweaty clothes can harbor bacteria and cause odor (11).”

 - Deodorants: Try applying a deodorant as it may cover or block the body odor, while antiperspirants dry up or prevent sweating.
 Antiperspirants containing aluminum zirconium and aluminum chloride are considered effective (8).
 Additionally, you may also try out perfume/cologne to block the odor from stinky armpits.